 PROGRAM INFORMATION

-The Master of Science (M.S.) in Business Analytics and Information Systems (BAIS) meets the needs of the marketplace for expertise in both information technology and management.
-Highly qualified individuals with motivation for leadership in information technology fields are encouraged to apply for admission to this program.
-Graduates of the program are in great demand by firms in the information services sector of the economy, software development organizations, management consultants, and wherever data analytics is used in industry.
-An Advisory Board consisting of senior business analytics and information systems executives works closely with the department to ensure that the program maintains high standards.
+The Master of Science (M.S.) in Business Analytics and Information Systems (BAIS) meets the needs of the marketplace for expertise in analytics, information technology and management.
+Highly qualified individuals with motivation for leadership in information technology and analytics are encouraged to apply for admission to this program.
+The program meets the needs of organizations in information services, software development, management consulting, and other sectors wherer data analytics is used in industry.
+An Advisory Board consisting of senior business analytics and information systems executives works closely with the department to ensure that the program stays relevant and maintains high standards.

-The BAIS program is designed for individuals who are challenged by applications of Information Systems and Information technology and who are willing to undertake a career that demands a broad rather than narrow range of skills.
-Students who already have considerable background either in information systems or in business coursework will make use of the built-in flexibility of the program, designing programs of study that will provide them with the best background for their careers.
-A faculty advisor will work closely with each student to design and monitor the most effective course sequence and optional thesis/practicum work.

-s
+The program is offered in two forms – an on-campus option and a weekend executive option.

+The on-campus option is designed for students who need flexibility in their course work.
+Students will work with faculty to design the most effective course sequence and optional thesis/practicum /independent studies to meet the major curriculum requirements and accomplish their career goals.

+Alternately, the weekend executive option is intended for full-time working Information Technology/Information Systems/Business professionals who will pursue this degree while remaining employed.
+The weekend executive option is offered on a cohort basis with a pre-determined set of courses and independent study options selected by faculty based on market needs and student profiles.
+Students will benefit from an accelerated curriculum with a managerial and leadership approach.
+To get the full benefit, applicants are expected to have a minimum of 5 years of relevant work experience.

 Accreditation